vonhathanh/ForexBot/README.md

 - Create train and test data set (done)
 - Implement test procedure on test data set (almost done)
 - Data visualization (done, nothing much to see)
-- Create some tools to compare performance between models (almost done, just need to write data to tensorboard)
+- Create some tools to compare performance between models (done)
 - Improve model accuracy (better reward function, standardize data, more features as input to our data)
 - Using news data as feature
 - Display trade history